kathleenfwang/react-backend-apis/README.md

 - **User authentication** to login/signup using [Bcrypt](https://www.npmjs.com/package/bcryptjs) to hash passwords securely.
 Passwords cannot be reverse engineered to find original
 - Models, routes, and controllers for three different Mongoose schemas (Plants, Recipes, Users)
 - CRUD (create, read, update, destroy) functionality for all routes (`GET, POST, PUT, DELETE`)
+- Streamers API uses `findOne()` and `findOneAndDelete()` to add/delete based on the given streamer ID, not the database ID, to maximize efficiency by passing in the given streamer ID without having to fetch the database ID

 ## To use:
 - connect to the database API URL (example: `http://plant-app-1.herokuapp.com/plants`) in [Postman](https://www.postman.com/)